awsdocs/amazon-cognito-developer-guide/doc_source/application-client-based-multi-tenancy.md

-# Application\-client\-based multi\-tenancy<a name="application-client-based-multi-tenancy"></a>
+# App\-client\-based multi\-tenancy<a name="application-client-based-multi-tenancy"></a>

 With application client\-based multi\-tenancy, you can map the same user to multiple tenants without the need to recreate a user’s profile\.
 You can create an application client for each tenant and make the tenant external IdP the only identity provider that this application client can use\.
 For more information see, [ Configuring a user pool app client](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-app-idp-settings.html)\.

-When you use the hosted UI to authenticate users with native accounts, and you want to use application client\-based multi\-tenancy\.
-You must consider user name, password, and more\.
-When the hosted UI is in use, it creates a session cookie to maintain the session for the authenticated user\.
-The session cookie also provides SSO between application clients in the same user pool\.
+The hosted UI sets a session cookie in the browser so that it recognizes a user who has already authenticated\.
+When you authenticate users with *native accounts* in a user pool with multiple app clients, their session cookie authenticates them for all app clients in the same user pool\.
+Native accounts are user accounts in the user pool directory that weren't created by federation with a third\-party IdP\.
 The session cookie is valid for one hour\.
 You can't change the session cookie duration\.

 You can use app\-client\-based multi\-tenancy in the following scenarios:
 + Your application has the same configurations across all tenants\.
 For example, data residency and password policy are the same across all tenants\.